top of page

 2019

-The visit of Mr. Architect
+The visit of the Architect

-After years of waiting, but always with the perseverance and friendship of architect João Rapagão, one day in February, "Our Architect", accompanied by João Rapagão, Carla Barros, Sara Nunes and the film and sound crew, made Fernando's dream come true.
-Finally, the reunion!
-It was a very happy day.
+After years of waiting, but always sustained by the perseverance and friendship of the architect João Rapagão, the long-awaited day finally arrived in February.
+Our Architect, accompanied by João Rapagão, Carla Barros, Sara Nunes and the sound and image team, made Fernando Neto's dream come true.
+At last, the reunion - a moment of rare happpiness and unforgettable for all.

 Visita Arquiteto Siza à Fotografia Antiga Casa d'Abreu Neto